allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ![Post-action](/img/articles/2016-09-22-self-contained-ui-tests-for-ios-applications/post_action.png)

 So now we start WireMock before every test session, but... our application is not using it.
-We have to configure our project and make a small change in application code so that it connects to localhost when needed.
+We have to configure the project and make a small change in application code so that it connects to localhost when needed.

 Let's start with project configuration.